 Surprisingly, Nicolas Reyes is not Spanish like his famous Spanish songs performed with the Gipsy Kings.
 Reyes has strong Spanish roots but was born in Arles, France.

-Reyes’ unique and smokey voice turned him into one of the world’s most well-known flamenco singers and guitarists.
+Reyes’s unique and smokey voice and skill on the guitar turned him into one of the world’s most well-known flamenco singers and guitarists.

 3. Bertrand Cantat

-But, he’s also known for being a singer and guitarist, and he and the band reached the pinnacle of their career during the 1980s and 90s, achieving platinum and gold status with their albums.
+But he’s also known for being a singer and guitarist, and he and Niur Desir reached the pinnacle of their career during the 1980s and ’90s, achieving Platinum and Gold status with their albums.